dliedke/MeditateInstinct2/README.md

 # Meditate

-A Garmin Connect IQ meditation app (originally from vtrifonov) that tracks as an activity the heart rate and provides vibration alert for Garmin Instinct 2.
+A Garmin Connect IQ meditation app (originally from vtrifonov) that tracks as an activity the heart rate and provides vibration alert for Garmin Instinct 2 / Crossover.

 ## Features

-- Meditation sessions from 5min to 30min with longer vibration in the end and small blip every 5min
+- Meditation sessions from 5min to 1 hour with longer vibration in the end and small blip every 5min

 - Summary stats at the end of the session
     - Tracks the overall min, avg and max HR